top of page

 The house is both a space for creation and a gallery, several of Harry’s striking large-scale works on display.
 The front door, almost always open, invites tourists and visitors from around the world to wander in, as they stumble upon this hidden treasure of contemporary art.

 Today, I am privileged to observe Harry at work, and the experience feels almost like a pilgrimage to a modern-day studio akin to those of the greats—Cézanne’s at Aix-en-Provence comes to mind, with its rawness and its vitality.
 Harry is casually dressed and moves around the canvas with a confidence that belies the improvisational nature of his work.
 His approach is fluid, almost primal in its freedom, using broad, sweeping strokes of oil paint applied with a large brush.
+There is no clear roadmap, no planned design—just a single stripe added at a time, the decision to lay down another stroke driven by a sensibility as much as calculation.
+Harry paints with the same sense of playfulness he’s always had, yet the works that emerge from his canvases carry the weight of experience.

 As I watch, I am drawn not only to Harry's technique but to the fascinating way in which the studio environment mirrors his artistic philosophy.
 Much like his work, the studio feels like an evolving organism, one that welcomes serendipity and embraces the fluidity of space and time.
 The walls are lined with works in various stages—some still unfinished.
 This is a space where art is made without pretension and where discovery happens organically.